Startup Funding Club SEIS Fund

 The Startup Funding Club SEIS Fund aims to invest in a portfolio of very early-stage companies with innovative products and disruptive technologies which have the potential to generate successful exits.
 The team targets a return of 3x, not guaranteed.

-Originally set up as an angel syndicate in 2012, SFC Capital (previously Startup Funding Club) is now one of the most active seed investors in Europe, having invested in over 400 companies.
+Originally set up as an angel syndicate in 2012, SFC Capital (previously Startup Funding Club) is now one of the most active seed investors in Europe, having invested in nearly 500 companies.

-Funds from previous years have now started to generate exits and return cash to investors.
-Cognism, a machine-learning driven marketing platform, is one example.
-The SEIS fund has sold approximately two thirds of its stake at an average 39.9x cost.
-Overall, the manager has completed 10 full or partial exits from SEIS-qualifying investments through a mixture of trade sales, share buybacks and secondary buyouts.
+Exit activity has accelerated recently, with funds reporting 15 full or partial exits to date, including four in the last quarter of 2023 alone.
+Cognism, a machine-learning driven marketing platform, is a particularly notable success.
+The SEIS fund has sold approximately three quarters of its stake at an average 35.5x cost.
 Past performance is not a guide to the future – there have also been failures.

 Investors have historically received a portfolio of around 20 companies across a range of sectors, including digital technology, life sciences and consumer goods.
 Please remember most of the businesses are very early stage with little or no revenue, making them very high-risk.